Filter blogs by:

 TVaaS makes for smooth waters.

-The advantages of the cloud for the broadcast industry are well documented, but to date, implementations have been hamstrung by a failure to completely transition over to it.
+The advantages of the cloud for the broadcast industry are well documented, but to date, implementations have been hamstrung by a failure to transition over to it completely.

-TVaaS though is a complete, cloud-based service powered by our own award-winning products: service delivery platform, COMPASS content discovery and personalization platform, and DRM, which includes our secure video player.
+TVaaS, though, is a complete, cloud-based service powered by our award-winning products: the service delivery platform, the COMPASS content discovery and personalization platform, and DRM, which includes our secure video player.
 All in all, it offers everything from content management and best-in-class security to delivery from a single platform.

-The current pay-TV market is a hugely challenging one, but TVaaS leverages the power of the cloud to give you the maximum competitive advantage possible.
+The current pay-TV market is hugely challenging, but TVaaS leverages the power of the cloud to give you the maximum competitive advantage.

 Sign up for a free trial below: